Foundations | Client Details

 Client Service Participation is an essential area of a Client record to be completed:

-It is vital to add all of the Sites and Services in which a Client participates in, to ensure privacy barriers are in place so that only the Staff who work in these Site/Services can access the Client's record.
+It is vital to add all of the Sites and Services in which a Client participates, to ensure privacy barriers are in place so that only the Staff who work in these Site/Services, as configured in their Staff Accounts, can access the Client's record.

 The Start Date is used to indicate when a Client commenced participating in the Service at the Site e.g. Day Services at the Melbourne (HQ) Site on the 4th of Feb 2019.

 An End Date may also be entered if/when a Client exits the Service.
 When this is entered, once the End date has passed, this Service will be hidden from view.
 To view historical Services select the 'Show historical client services' button.
 Historical Services will then be displayed with a grey background.
 Selecting the 'Hide historical client services' button will hide them again: